briennecole/Space_Project_tempname/README.md

 For our eventual app that could be used to view a 16 day weather forecast for upcoming launches, our team first used the Spacex API to pull in data on all launches in JSON (*Note* Wanting only, future launches for this project, we first attempted to use the field "upcoming=True" to filter to exclude past launches but we found that field to be inaccurate).

-Second, we used the latitude and longitude fields from the extracted Spacex
+Second, we used the latitude and longitude fields from the extracted SpaceX data to

 -----------------------------------------------------------------------